miwermi/DA-team-proj/README.md

 Present a provisional machine learning model
 - Takes in data from the provisional database
 - Outputs label(s) for input data
+-   - Decision Tree: determine the importance of each column

 ## Database
 - Sample data that mimics the expected final database structure or schema